1. A good employee recognition program boosts engagement and retention and creates a positive work culture.

 Recognizing employees is about acknowledging their contribution by saying thank you when it matters the most.

-Receiving timely acknowledgment and appreciation assures employees that the organization truly values their work.
+Timely acknowledgment and appreciation assures employees that the organization truly values their work.

-This, in turn, motivates them to keep doing good work and displaying positive behavior.
+It in turn, motivates them to keep doing good work and displaying positive behavior.

 It also encourages them to perform beyond expectations.